Fiji Institute of Pacific Health Research (FIPHR)

 Background

-The FNU has continued to embark on efforts and strategies to strengthen the research capacity and profile of its academic staff and students at all the Colleges.
-Examples of such strategies are the creation of research portfolios as the Pro-Vice Chancellor Research (PVCR), and the College Associate Deans of Research (ADRs).
-Research is increasingly becoming an important aspect of the University and events such as the PIHRS are encouraging our staff and students to engage in research and present their research findings in a larger forum.
+The FNU has continued to embark on efforts and strategies to strengthen the research capacity and profile of its academic staff and students at all the CMNHS.
+Examples of such strategies are the creation of research portfolios such as the Pro-Vice Chancellor Research (PVCR), and the College Associate Deans of Research (ADRs).
+Research is increasingly becoming an important aspect of the FNU and events such as the PIHRS are encouraging our staff and students to engage in research and present their research findings in a larger forum.

 Aim of PIHRS